openbridge/openbridge.github.io/docs/pipeline.md

 ## Transfer Protocols

 Pipeline supports three transfer methods: `SFTP`, `FTPES` and `FTP`.
 These are simple methods for transferring files between systems.
-In almost all cases, `SFTP` (or `FTPES`) is preferable to `FTP` because of its underlying security features. `FTP` is an insecure protocol that should only be used in limited cases or on networks you trust. `SFTP` , `FTPES` and `FTP` is integrated into many graphical tools or can be done directly via the command line
+In almost all cases, `SFTP` (or `FTPES`) is preferable to `FTP` because of its underlying security features. `FTP` is an insecure protocol that should only be used in limited cases or on networks you trust. `SFTP` , `FTPES` and `FTP` are integrated into many graphical tools or can be done directly via the command line

 ### Secure File Transfer Protocol (SFTP)

 `SFTP` is based on the SSH2 protocol, which encodes activity over a secure channel.
 Unlike FTP, SSH2 only uses a single TCP connection and sends multiple transfers, or "channels", over that single connection.

 Openbridge currently supports public key and password authentication for both `SFTP` and SCP file transfer protocols.
-If you need to use public key authentication plaese submit a support ticket and we can set that up for you.
+If you need to use public key authentication, please submit a support ticket to support@openbridge.com and we can set that up for you.
 We do NOT support any shell access.
 Also, not all `SFTP` commands are accepted.

 Connection Details: